ImmyGarth01/A00025521---OSJournal-/Phase-7/phase-7.md

 ![StopProof.png](Images/StopProof.png)

-Below I will highlight some key running services and thier justification
+Below I will highlight some key running services and thier justification:

-ssh.service: Provides secure remote access to the server.
+ssh.service - Provides secure remote access to the server.
 This service is essential for system administration and was verified as securely configured during the audit.

-nginx.service: Runs the web server used for hosting and testing services as part of the project.
+nginx.service - Runs the web server used for hosting and testing services as part of the project.
 This service is intentionally enabled and monitored.

-fail2ban.service: Protects the SSH service by monitoring authentication logs and blocking repeated failed login attempts, reducing the risk of brute-force attacks.
+fail2ban.service - Protects the SSH service by monitoring authentication logs and blocking repeated failed login attempts, reducing the risk of brute-force attacks.

-NetworkManager.service: Manages network connectivity and IP addressing, required for communication between the host machine and the virtual server.
+NetworkManager.service - Manages network connectivity and IP addressing, required for communication between the host machine and the virtual server.

-rsyslog.service: Handles system logging, which is essential for auditing, troubleshooting, and security monitoring.
+rsyslog.service - Handles system logging, which is essential for auditing, troubleshooting, and security monitoring.

-cron.service: Used for scheduled background tasks and system maintenance processes.
+cron.service - Used for scheduled background tasks and system maintenance processes.

-unattended-upgrades.service: Ensures critical security updates are applied automatically, reducing exposure to known vulnerabilities.
+unattended-upgrades.service - Ensures critical security updates are applied automatically, reducing exposure to known vulnerabilities.